Blog post

 Let’s explore these five stages in detail and the objective of each of them.

-The five steps of BPM lifecycle
+The five steps of Business Process Management (BPM) lifecycle

 1. Design

 The first step of the BPM lifecycle is the design.
 The main goal of this stage is to understand how the business process works, what the resources involved are, including both employees and tools, and what the desired outcome is.
-Gaining an in-depth understanding of the business process is the first essential step to identify bottlenecks and, thus, areas for improvement.
+Gaining an in-depth understanding of the business process is the first essential step to identify bottlenecks and areas for improvement.

 Collecting information is key in this phase.
 From the way the process starts (what inputs) to how it ends (what outcomes), you should identify each task’s responsibility, systems integrations, and the business rules behind it.